Hispanic

 2021 VERIFIED-ARCHIVED

-“The Sierra Club defaults to 'Latino,' not 'Hispanic,' to describe people of Latin American heritage or descent.
-As when discussing anyone's racial identity, however, you should use the language people use to describe themselves. … Please also note that the terms 'Latino/a/x' and 'Hispanic' are not simply interchangeable.
-Though there are different nuances and viewpoints, in general, 'Hispanic' refers to people who speak Spanish and/or are descended from Spanish-speaking populations, while 'Latino/a/x' refers to people who are from or descended from people from Latin America.
-As with many matters, perspectives vary and it is best to be as specific as possible and consult with people as to how they wish to be identified.”
+“The Sierra Club defaults to 'Latino,' not 'Hispanic,' to describe people of Latin American heritage or descent. … 'Hispanic' refers to people who speak Spanish and/or are descended from Spanish-speaking populations, while 'Latino/a/x' refers to people who are from or descended from people from Latin America.”

 Sierra Club's house default is Latino over Hispanic, with self-identification overriding the default.
 The guide spells out the definitional difference explicitly: Hispanic foregrounds Spanish-language descent (includes Spain, excludes Brazil); Latino/a/x foregrounds Latin American geographic origin (excludes Spain, includes Brazil).
 Frames the choice as 'not simply interchangeable.'